 This was one of the first interactive infographics that was available as a typical web page.
 It was built with the help of HTML5 and CSS3 and included carefully-crafted graphs and images.
 Although it did not have dynamic features nor fancy animations, everything was static and immovable.
 However, it was a big leap forward, which marked the beginning of the era of web-based infographics.

-One of the first dynamic infographics were created as videos.
+One of the first dynamic infographics was created as a video.
 This particular example lasts two minutes and includes simple graphics and smooth transitions between slides.
 All the information is briefly displayed.
 Just sit, relax and enjoy the stream.

 Much like the majority of websites in 2014, this masterpiece is driven by parallax effect.
 The latter activates all the tiny effects that charge the page with motions and give it a particular spice.
 The design leverages cloth textures, stitched details, and ribbons resulting in a powerful skeuomorphic-inspired feeling with artistic appeal.